Moesif/moesif-django-with-datadog-example/README.md

-# Moesif Django with Datadata dd-trace, Example
+# Moesif Django with Datadog Example

 Django is a web application framework that many developers use to serve APIs.